planttheidea/moize/README.md

 <img src="https://img.shields.io/badge/coverage-100%25-brightgreen.svg"/>
 <img src="https://img.shields.io/badge/license-MIT-blue.svg"/>

 `moize` is a [blazing fast](#benchmarks) memoization library for JavaScript.
-It handles multiple parameters (including default values) without any additional configuration, and offers options to help satisfy a number of implementation-specific needs.
-It has no dependencies, and is ~3.2kb when minified and gzipped.
+It handles multiple parameters (including default values) without any additional configuration, and offers a large number of options to satisfy any number of potential use-cases.

 ## Table of contents